G Fatt: Music career

 G Fatt started out on his music career in the underground outfit and released underground hip-hop songs since before he got his big break.
 He first participated in group album "Amone Kabar Mha Nae Swel Myar" (The dates from hate world).
 He gained recognition in music industry with his songs "8 Day, 8 Month, 8 Hour" and "Pyi Pa Thoe Pay Sar" (A letter to my love abroad).
 The songs became widely popular and major hits in Myanmar since the day he released it on online.
 Since then, he gained the first recognition from his fans and participated in many group albums, stage performances, and many concerts at various locations throughout Myanmar.

 In 2016, G Fatt started working with Frenzo Production, a major music production company in Myanmar and owned by Sai Sai Kham Leng.
 Since them, he started entertaining in Sai Sai Kham Leng's birthday show every year.
 G Fatt started endeavoring to be able to produce and distribute a solo album.
 He launched his debut solo album "Gin" on 21 February 2016 which turned out to be a success creating him a place to stand in Myanmar music industry.
 His second solo album "120/B" was released on 2 March 2018.

 On 1 April 2019, Frenzo released an animation music video for "Nga Yee Zar Ka Po Mite Tal" (My girlfriend is better than yours) collaborating with Frenzo artists G Fatt, Sai Sai Kham Leng, Nay Win, Phyo Lay, Bunny Phyoe, Ki Ki Kyaw Zaw and John, which is one of the tracks in Sai Sai Kham Leng's album "Sai Sai is Sai Sai", was released on 1 April 2018.
 The music video became widely popular since the day released it on Sai Sai Kham Leng's official Facebook page and YouTube channel, and was praised for the animation quality and music video created by Pencell Studio.
 That music video was earned 1 M views within 24 hours and then 2 M views in 7 days.

 One Man Shows

 On 11 November 2018, G Fatt performed his first one-man show concert in the open area of Myaw Sin Island, Kandawgyi.
-Even with drizzling rain at the start of the concert, a huge crowd of loyal fans were celebrate enjoy the show in the rain.
+Even with drizzling rain at the start of the concert, a huge crowd of loyal fans were celebrate and enjoy the concert in the rain.

 On 13 January 2021, he hosted his third one-man show named Illusion Paradise via online and TV.